It really depends on where you are travelling from?

 There are few must see places in Kyoto and they are quite far apart, so taking the train is a very good idea.

 I tried this on my first day in Kyoto, and while it is easy to get around, it takes a long time to travel between sights.
 If your just exploring the inner city then it's probably fine, but if you want to see the temples and shrines around the city then I would recommend hiring a bike for the day.
-Just make sure you have a good map handy as a lot of the streets don't have names. almost 8 years ago
+Just make sure you have a good map handy as a lot of the streets don't have names. about 8 years ago